The Complexity of All-switches Strategy Improvement: The Construction

 \subsection{Our construction}

-\paragraph{\bf Circuits.} For each gate in the construction, we design a gadget that computes the output of that gate.
+\paragraph{\bf Circuits.} Given a circuit, we will produce a gadget that simulates that circuit.
+An example is given in Figure~\ref{fig:overview3}.
+For each gate in the circuit, we design a gadget that computes the output of that gate.
 The idea is that greedy all-switches strategy improvement will compute these gates in depth order.
 Starting from an initial strategy, the first iteration will compute the outputs for all gates of depth $1$, the next iteration will use these outputs to compute the outputs for all gates of depth $2$, and so on.
 In this way, after $k$ iterations of strategy improvement, the outputs of the circuit will have been computed.
 We then use one additional iteration to store these outputs in an input/output gadget.

 Strategy improvement valuations will be used to represent the output of each gate.
 Each gate $i$ has a state $o^j_i$, and the valuation of this state will indicate whether the gate evaluates to true or false.
-In particular the following rules will be followed. \begin{prop} In every strategy $\sigma$ we have the following properties. \begin{enumerate} \item Before the gate has been evaluated, we will have $\val^\sigma(o^j_i) \sqsubset \val^{\sigma}(r^j)$. \item If the gate has been evaluated to false, we will continue to have $\val^\sigma(o^j_i) \sqsubset \val^{\sigma}(r^j)$. \item If the gate has been evaluated to true, then we will instead have $\val^\sigma(r^j) \sqsubset \val^{\sigma}(o^j_i)$, and $\maxdiff^{\sigma}(r^j, o^j_i)$ will be a large even priority. \end{enumerate} \end{prop}
+In particular the following rules will be followed. \begin{property} In every strategy $\sigma$ we have the following properties. \begin{enumerate} \item Before the gate has been evaluated, we will have $\val^\sigma(o^j_i) \sqsubset \val^{\sigma}(r^j)$. \item If the gate has been evaluated to false, we will continue to have $\val^\sigma(o^j_i) \sqsubset \val^{\sigma}(r^j)$. \item If the gate has been evaluated to true, then we will instead have $\val^\sigma(r^j) \sqsubset \val^{\sigma}(o^j_i)$, and $\maxdiff^{\sigma}(r^j, o^j_i)$ will be a large even priority. \end{enumerate} \end{property}

 The input/output gadgets are connected to both circuits, and these gadgets have two modes. \begin{enumerate} \item When circuit $j$ is computing, the gadget is in \emph{output mode}, where it reads the output of circuit $j$ and stores it. \item When circuit $1-j$ is computing, the gadget is in \emph{input mode}, where it outputs the value that was stored from the previous computation into circuit $1-j$. \end{enumerate} Therefore, the gates of depth $1$ in circuit $j$ read their input from the input/output gadgets in circuit $1-j$, while the input/output gadgets in circuit $j$ read their input from the outputs of circuit $j$.
 To formalise this, we introduce the following notation.
 For every $\notg$-gate, we define $\inputstate(i,j)$ as follows: